Tom Frame (bishop): Naval career

 Frame joined the Royal Australian Naval College, HMAS Creswell as a 16-year-old junior entry cadet midshipman in January 1979.
 Later that year, he was assigned to the destroyer escort HMAS Derwent as a junior officer under training, where he earned his helmsman's certificate.
 He graduated from the RAN College in December 1983.
 Frame completed his studies in Chinese history and economics at the University of New South Wales, graduating with Bachelor of Arts (Honours), and the inaugural W.J.
 Liu Memorial Prize for Excellence in Chinese Studies in 1984.

 Frame was the inaugural Summer Vacation Scholar at the Australian War Memorial in 1985, then completed his training aboard HMAS Jervis Bay and HMAS Supply.
 He was then assigned to the shore establishment HMAS Cerberus as an instructor.
 While there, he took on additional duty as director of the base's museum, also working as a consultant for the Australian National Maritime Museum and studying for a Diploma in Education from the University of Melbourne.

 Frame was appointed research officer to the Chief of Naval Staff at Navy Office, Canberra in April 1988.
 Two years later he undertook study in military history at the Australian Defence Force Academy leading to the award of a PhD in October 1991, taking as his thesis topic the Melbourne-Voyager collision.
-He served as a staff officer at Headquarters, Australian Defence Force, then resigned from the RAN in November 1992.
+He served as a staff officer at Headquarters, Australian Defence Force, before completing full-time naval service in November 1992 and resigning his commission in 1997.